Hestegraven - sinkhole

 Take a walk in the past

 The feeling at Hestegraven is very special as you can experience surface water from the nearby lake, Lille Økssø, vanish into the deep of the sinkhole.
-If you go into the sinkhole, you can see the small water stream vanish into a crack.
+If you go into the sinkhole, you can see the small water stream vanish into a crack in the limestone.
 The sound you will experience will be as if water was falling into a well.
 However, tread carefully - exploring the sinkhole is at your own risk.

 - Hestegraven - sinkhole